VaishnaviChavare/SQL-E-Commerce-Data-Analysis/README.md

 # SQL-E-Commerce-Data-Analysis
-#This project demonstrates how to use SQL for analyzing an e-commerce database by performing various operations including filtering, joining, aggregation, subqueries, and view creation.
+This project demonstrates how to use SQL for analyzing an e-commerce database by performing various operations including filtering, joining, aggregation, subqueries, and view creation.

-#1.
-Querying Data
+1. Querying Data
-#Filtered data using SELECT, WHERE, and sorted with ORDER BY
+Filtered data using SELECT, WHERE, and sorted with ORDER BY

-#Grouped data using GROUP BY to summarize order counts by country
+Grouped data using GROUP BY to summarize order counts by country

-#2.
-Joins
+2. Joins
 INNER JOIN to match customers with their orders

 LEFT JOIN to include all customers (even those with no orders)